Simao-Santos/differ/be/README.md

 To run the server just do `npm start`.

+## Tests

+To run the tests just do `npm test`.

+For this backend, we need to run `jest --forceExit` to test it, because of a known bug of *jest* itself that hasn't been resolved yet (https://github.com/facebook/jest/issues/6423).

 ## API Specification

 This backend uses an API to communicate with the frontend.